 For example, you have to find your location(s).
-You also have to look into food truck permits, rules, regulations, laws, etc. Not to mention, it would be in your best interest to come up with a business plan, especially if you plan on securing funding via a bank or investors.
-You also have to create a menu, pick a food truck concept, possibly hire an employee, create a logo and the list could go on and on.
+You also have to look into food truck permits, rules, regulations, laws, etc. Not to mention, it would be in your best interest to come up with a business plan.
+This is especially true if you plan on securing funding via a bank or investors.
+You also have to create a menu, pick a food truck concept, possibly hire employees, and create a logo.
+The list could go on and on.

 So, with that in mind, entering the food truck industry should be a process.
 While you are trying to secure funding, saving up for a downpayment or just saving up for the entire cost of a food truck, you should be taking care of the other aspects of your food truck business.

 We understand that time might be one of the many different things holding you back.
 But even if you work on your food truck dream during the nights, weekends or just a few hours a week, that is, of course, better than not working on your food truck business at all.

 So many people say they want to do this and that, but very few people seem to take real action.